-Penny Savidis speaks to Jon Faine about flaws in redress scheme
+Penny Savidis speaks to Jon Faine about flaws in the National Redress Scheme

-As pressure mounts on the Federal Government, state governments and religious and other institutions to get serious about establishing a comprehensive redress scheme for survivors of institutional child abuse, Penny Savidis, head of our Institutional Abuse team, speaks to Jon Faine on ABC radio about some of the proposed scheme’s fundamental flaws.
+As pressure mounted on the Federal Government, state governments and religious and other institutions to get serious about establishing a comprehensive redress scheme for survivors of institutional child abuse, Penny Savidis, head of our Institutional Abuse team, spoke to Jon Faine on ABC radio about some of fundamental flaws of the scheme then proposed.

 Listen to the full interview below.